APogue/APogue.github.io/_drafts/protest_activities/2024-11-21-Protest-activities-interviews.md

 ## Information release

-- probably should sign one under the pretext that some may be used for research and others for their story
+- probably should sign one with the understanding that some may be used for research and others for their story

 ## Links